williamconvertino/Sentiment-Analysis-CBOW/README.md

-# Sentiment Analysis with Neural Networks
+# Sentiment Analysis with CBOW-Style Neural Networks

 This project aims to train a neural network for sentiment analysis, predicting whether a given body of text expresses positive or negative sentiment.